kirandroid0/ev_digital_twin/docs/PHYSICS.md

      → heat → temperature
 ```

 Then it writes the row, and does it again.
-A thousand times, usually, one second apart — the same handful of equations, over and over, quietly adding up to something that looks, from a distance, like driving.
+A thousand times.